 Let's also remember: The 75% is our "Aspirational Percentage".
 If everything is firing on all cylinders, we can start and stay there.
 The "Up to" in front of it is not a demotion, but instead, permission and encouragement to allow position, range of motion, and most importantly- safety- to govern weight.

-Lastly: If barbell press is not the best application of the "strict, vertical push" pattern, adjust to mace overhead press or kettlebell press in a 5 x 3L, 3R and then 5 x 2L, 2R scheme, each lift with a hard, stopped, 2/1000 overhead.
-As above, weight in alternate implements scales from heavier to lighter as directed.
+Lastly: If barbell press is not the best application of the strict, vertical push pattern, adjust to mace overhead press or kettlebell press in a 5 x 3L, 3R and then 5 x 2L, 2R scheme, each lift with a hard, stopped, 2/1000 overhead.
+Weight in alternate implements scales from heavier to lighter in the same way as directed above.
 Thank you.

-Today: Perform 10 mace 360 (or 10 light kettlebell halo) and 10 accurate, challenging push-up (scale to ability- this is an accessory) immediately following each set of press, and rest as needed after the three movements are complete.
+Today: Perform 10 mace 360 (or 6 light kettlebell halo) and 5 excellent, challenging push-up immediately following each set of press, and rest as needed after the three movements are complete.

 10 Sled drag (20 yd. @ BW)

 ”Drag” = forward, and “Pull” = backward.
 Hustle in transitions, focus on breathing and quality movement, and do not stop during work rounds.
 If working with a partner on the sled, alternate in 2-trip intervals, and use the rest to recharge and attack the next trips.